 The OECD Health Database offers the most comprehensive source of comparable statistics on health and health systems across OECD countries.
 It is an essential tool to carry out comparative analyses and draw lessons from international comparisons of diverse health systems.

-OECD Health Care Quality Reviews seek to examine what works and what does not work in different countries, both to benchmark the efforts of countries and to provide advice on reforms to improve their health system.
+These regular reviews seek to examine what works and what does not work in different countries – both to benchmark the efforts of countries and to provide advice on reforms to improve their health system.

 Health workers are crucial for ensuring access to high-quality care.
 The OECD examines different aspects of health workforce policy, including how countries can ensure that doctors practice where they are most needed, whether health workers put their skills to effective use in their jobs, and analyse recent trends in health worker migration.

 Despite remarkable progress in health status and life expectancy in OECD countries over the past decades, there remain large inequalities not only across countries, but also across population groups within each country.
 The OECD analyses to what extent the principle of equal access to health care is achieved and how to help reduce these inequalities.